Best Practices For Secure API Access From Mobile Apps Without Exposing API Keys

 - DDoS attacks on APIs using your keys, causing services to stop responding either because service allocation limits are used up, or service rate limits are triggered.

-Michael Sampson, senior analyst at Osterman Research says “Upcoming Osterman findings show that mobile apps depend on average on more than 30 third-party APIs, and that half of the mobile developers we surveyed are still storing API keys in the app code.
+Michael Sampson, senior analyst at Osterman Research says “Our research shows that mobile apps depend on average on more than 30 third-party APIs, and that half of the mobile developers we surveyed are still storing API keys in the app code.
 These two things together constitute a massive attack surface for bad actors to exploit.
 And third-party API threats against mobile apps aren’t as well understood by companies as they should be.“

 This webinar employs a live demo to show it is possible to avoid storing secrets in the mobile app code completely, eliminating any risk of extraction through code analysis, as well as the risk of exposure through accidental source code repository leaks.